hathora/hathora-unity/src/Assets/Hathora/Hathora.Cloud.Sdk/docs/sdks/lobbyv3/README.md

 ## ListActivePublicLobbies

-Get all active [lobbies](https://hathora.dev/docs/concepts/hathora-entities#lobby) for a given [application](https://hathora.dev/docs/concepts/hathora-entities#application) using `appId`.
+Get all active lobbies for a given [application](https://hathora.dev/docs/concepts/hathora-entities#application).
 Filter the array by optionally passing in a `region`.
+Use this endpoint to display all public lobbies that a player can join in the game client.

 ### Example Usage